zhujinxuan/Sovol-SV06-firmware/README.md

 3. Do a `FIRMWARE_RESTART`.

-If you've done everything correctly, you should see no errors or warnings in your Mainsail/Fluidd dashboard.
+If the Klipper flash that you did earlier was successful, and you've done everything else correctly, you should see no errors or warnings in the Mainsail/Fluidd dashboard. **Klipper has successfully been installed on your printer!**

 ### Configure Your Printer